vyapp/vy/BOOK.md

 shows in which mode the AreaVi instance that has focus is in.

 An AreaVi instance is a class instance of the Tkinter Text widget from which AreaVi inherits from.
-AreaVi implements new features that turn the Text tkinter widget more powerful.
+AreaVi implements new features that turn the Text widget more powerful.

-Consider the following Key-Command below.
+Consider the following keycommand below:

     <Control-h>

 In order to execute the code mapped to that event one would keep the key Control pressed then press the key 'h'.

-Consider now.
+Consider now:

     <Control-H>

 What does it mean?
-It means that to get the handle mapped to that event one would keep the key control pressed as well as the Shift key then press the key 'h'.
+It means that to perform the keycommand above then one would keep the key Control pressed then press 'H'.

 Running vy
 ==========